No Going Home

 After thousands of Crisis campaigners wrote to their MPs, there was no mention in the Chancellor's 2012 Autumn Statement of the plan to stop people aged under 25 from claiming housing benefit.

-However, this potentially disastrous plan is now back on the agenda, after George Osborne suggested it could be in the next Conservative manifesto and Deputy Prime Minister Nick Clegg refused to rule out such a cut.
+But in January 2014 this potentially disastrous plan was back on the agenda, after George Osborne suggested it could be in the next Conservative manifesto and Deputy Prime Minister Nick Clegg refused to rule out such a cut.

 We will keep campaigning against this cut – please add your voice to the campaign.